ankane/searchkick/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**First**
+Search existing issues to see if it’s been reported.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Use this code to reproduce:
+Use this code to reproduce when possible:

 ```ruby
 require "bundler/inline"